-• disagreement with regulators regarding the design or implementation of our clinical trials;

-- failure to demonstrate that a product candidate is safe and effective or safe, pure and potent for its proposed indication; - failure of clinical trial results to meet the level of statistical significance required for approval.
+- disagreement with regulators regarding the design or implementation of our clinical trials; - failure to demonstrate that a product candidate is safe and effective or safe, pure and potent for its proposed indication; - failure of clinical trial results to meet the level of statistical significance required for approval.
 For example, the results of Study 101 were not statistically significant; - failure to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - disagreement with regulators regarding our interpretation of data from studies in animals or clinical trials; - insufficiency of data collected from clinical trials of our product candidates to support the submission and filing of a new drug application, or an NDA, or other submission or to obtain regulatory approval; - the FDA, NMPA, EMA or a comparable regulatory authority's finding of deficiencies related to the manufacturing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial supplies; and - changes in approval policies or regulations that render our preclinical studies and clinical data insufficient for approval.

-In addition, conducting our late stage clinical trials for the treatment of CIN and NSCLC for Plinabulin that include a majority of patients in China may create regulatory risks for our NDA filings in the U.S. Our ongoing NSCLC clinical trial (Study 103) is expected to be conducted in 554 patients with approximately 85% of the patients in China and 15% of the patients in the U.S. and Australia.
-Our CIN clinical trials (Study 105 and Study 106) is expected to be conducted in approximately 500 patients with approximately 50% of the patients in China and 50% of the patients in the U.S., Russia and the Ukraine.
+In addition, conducting our late stage clinical trials for the treatment of CIN and NSCLC for Plinabulin that include a majority of patients in China may create regulatory risks for our NDA filings in the U.S. Our NSCLC clinical trial (DUBLIN-3) was conducted in 559 patients with approximately 87% of the patients in China and 13% of the patients in the U.S. and Australia.
+Our CIN clinical trials (PROTECTIVE-1 and

+PROTECTIVE-2) were conducted in approximately 500 patients with approximately 50% of the patients in China and 50% of the patients in the U.S., Russia and the Ukraine.
 If no benefit is shown in the U.S. population, if the results of our studies do not support the assessment that the Phase 3 study data may be pooled, or if the patient population enrolled does not reflect the U.S. standard of care, among other potential objections, the findings of the trials might not be considered to be applicable to U.S. patients and the FDA might not approve our NDA.